Tarsh333/URL-Shortner/README.md

 1. Fork the app and clone it
 2. Make sure you have nodejs installed on your computer
 3. After cloning the repository open it in terminal and run command  ``` npm install ```
 4. In server.js either replace process.env.CONNECTION_URL directly with mongodb connection string from mongodb atlas or create a .env file with variable CONNECTION_URL whose value is mongodb connection url mentioned before.
-Example CONNECTION_URL=<Your Mongodb connection URL>
+Example CONNECTION_URL=Your Mongodb connection URL
 5. After previous step is completed run command ``` node server.js ```
 6. The application will start running on http://localhost:5000/